adriano282/spring-cloud-contract-sample/README.md

 # spring-cloud-contract-sample

-Project study about Spring Cloud Contract.
+Contract Driven API Development: Study Project about Spring Cloud Contract.

-Contract Driven API Development.
+Projects:

 Creditcardservice is the consumer of Creditcheckservice service.